 The great thing about a helix piercing is that it is super easy to style!
 Choose from hoops to studs and style this piercing the way you want.
 Get inspiration from some of Assolari's unique helix piercing styling ideas

-Where can I find jewelry for helix piercing?
+Where can I find jewelry for my helix?

 I'm glad you asked!